KK578/umlaut/README.md

 npm link
 ```

+### Linting

+Ensure changes adhere to the existing coding style.
+Check code changes with `grunt lint`.

 ### Unit tests

 To test the project, this project uses `mocha`, and is setup via `grunt test`.